-The system of defense in the body which gives protection against foreign materials, specifically infectious microorganisms – bacteria, viruses, parasites, and their products (see also immune system.
+Immunity is the system of defense in the body which gives protection against foreign materials, specifically infectious microorganisms – bacteria, viruses, parasites, and their products (see also immune system).

 For many diseases, prior exposure to the causative organism in disease itself or by vaccination provides acquired resistance to that organism; further infection with it is unlikely or will be less severe.
 This type of immunity is usually mediated by antibodies and antigens reactions and is known as humoral immunity.
 The antigens of microorganisms provoke the formation of the antibody specific to that antigen.
 Once formed the antibody tends to neutralize (viruses) or to bind to antigen encouraging phagocytosis and destruction (bacteria).
 In some diseases the development of antibodies is of value in the phase of recovery from the primary infection; once immunity has been thus primed, the easy and rapid availability of antibody protects against further infection.
 Allergy and anaphylaxis are also largely mediated by humoral immunity.